 Wait List Ended

-The wait list is in effect starting with Pass Two registration and ends on the 12th day of instruction for the academic terms.
-Some professional schools and summer terms may have different wait-list periods.
-If you have not been added to the course by the time the wait list ends, you will be dropped.
-The registration error, Dropped-Wait-list Ended, will be displayed in the status box for the class on Schedule Builder.
+During the academic terms, wait lists begin during Pass 2 registration appointments and end after the last day to add classes, the 12th day of instruction.
+Summer terms and some professional school have different wait list periods.
+Students who have not been added to a wait listed course before the wait list ends will be dropped and registration error, Dropped-Wait-list Ended, will be displayed in the status box for the class on Schedule Builder.